 Search cri- teria Description Keyword (Pattern) Searches for free text in tickets and customers.
+Archived Searches for archived or non-archived tickets.
+Close date Searches for tickets which have been closed in a specified date range.
 Creation date Searches for tickets which have been created in a specified date range.
-Engineer Searches for tickets which are assigned to one or several selected engineers, unassigned tickets, or assigned tickets.

-Search cri- teria Description Queue Searches for tickets which are in one or several selected queues.
+Engineer Searches for tickets which are assigned to one or several selected engineers, unas- signed tickets, or assigned tickets.
+Queue Searches for tickets which are in one or several selected queues.
 Referenced engineers Searches for tickets which have one or several selected additional engineers.
 You can narrow down the search to find only tickets where the selected engineer has a specific engineer function, or tickets which have a certain approval status.
 Status Searches for open tickets or for closed tickets.
 Subject Searches for a keyword from the ticket subject.

-View Searches for tickets which are shown in one or several views from the ticket list.
+Search cri- teria Description View Searches for tickets which are shown in one or several views from the ticket list.
 Ticket fields The searchable ticket fields are listed by ticket field group.
 Depending on the field type, you can select a value from a list, select a date, or enter a keyword.
 The available ticket fields depend on the individual configuration of your CM system.
 Company Opens an autocomplete field where you can select a company.
 Contact Opens an autocomplete field where you can select a contact.
 Customer group Searches for customers belonging to one or several selected customer groups.
 Customer fields The searchable customer fields are listed by customer data model.
 Depending on the field type, you can select a value from a list, select a date, or enter a keyword.
 The available customer fields depend on the individual configuration of your CM system.
 Resource type This search criteria is only available if you clicked the Resources tab.
 Select a resource type to limit the display of the available resource fields.
 Resource fields The searchable resource fields are determined by the selected resource type.
-Depending on the field type, you can select a value from a list, select a date, or enter a keyword.
+Depend- ing on the field type, you can select a value from a list, select a date, or enter a keyword.
 The available resource fields depend on the individual configuration of your CM system.

-(i) When you search for tickets, you can switch to a customer tab to see the customers which belong to the tickets you found.
+When you search for tickets, you can switch to a customer tab to see the customers which belong to the tickets you found.
 In the same way, you can switch to the Tickets tab to see the tickets of the customers you have found.

-B.3.2.3 Working with the Results of a Detailed Search
+B.3.2.3 Working with the search results

 You can perform several actions with the results of a Detailed Search.
 It is possible to change the display of the results table by adjusting the table columns or displaying the results as a grid.
 In addition you can open a search result or carry out a search activity.
+Depending on your system configuration, you might be able to export the search results to a CSV file.
+In this case, there is a link Export Table below the Search results table.
+There you can choose whether you want the file to have a header row and a timestamp and start the export.

-Adjusting the Table Columns
+Adjusting the table columns